Thakurpukur

-Thakurpukur is a region of South West Kolkata in Behala area of the Indian state of West Bengal.
-It is majorly a residential region.
-It has been rapidly developed in the last 20 years and what was a jungle before is now an urban agglomeration in Kolkata's South.
-Thakurpukur was also under the Barisha area of Sabarna Roy Choudhury's zamindari era.
+Thakurpukur is a locality of South Kolkata in South 24 Parganas district in the Indian state of West Bengal.
+It is a part of Behala region.
+Thakurpukur was under Barisha area during Sabarna Roy Choudhury's zamindari era.

 Administration

 Police district

-Thakurpukur police station is part of the South West division(Behala Division) of Kolkata Police.
+Thakurpukur police station is part of the South West division (Behala Division) of Kolkata Police.
 It is located at 123/117, Diamond Harbour Road, Kolkata-700063.

 Behala Women police station, located at the same address as above, covers all police districts under the jurisdiction of the South West division i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur, and Haridevpur.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial, and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except for Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.